ray-project/ray/doc/source/ray-air/trainer.rst

 * A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided datasets, which configures preprocessing and the datasets to ingest from.
 * `resume_from_checkpoint`, which is a checkpoint path to resume from, should your training run be interrupted.

-After construction, you can invoke a trainer by calling :meth:`Trainer.fit() <ray.train.trainer.Trainer.fit>`.
+After instatiating a Trainer, you can invoke it by calling :meth:`Trainer.fit() <ray.train.trainer.Trainer.fit>`.

 .. literalinclude:: doc_code/xgboost_trainer.py
     :language: python